 The Board is committed to ensuring ESG is integrated into all aspects of Killam's operations.
 During 2019, the mandate of Killam's Governance Committee was expanded to encompass reporting on matters of environmental and social responsibility, in addition to its current mandate regarding corporate governance.
-The board views ESG as a shared responsibility and engages with Management on the execution of its ESG strategy.
+The Board views ESG as a shared responsibility and engages with Management on the execution of its ESG strategy.
 ESG updates are included on every Board meeting agenda in recognition of the importance of ESG matters to the Board and its committees.
-The Governance and ESG Committee and Board are proud that Killam has always taken its responsibility regarding corporate citizenship seriously, and that Killam's core values reflect two decades of commitment to ESG issues.
+Both the Board and the Governance and ESG Committee are proud that Killam has always taken seriously its responsibility regarding corporate citizenship, and that Killam's core values reflect two decades of commitment to ESG issues.